OBD Circuit Construction Tips

 Part of Figure 9 (from the ELM327 data sheet)

 You can add a little delay between the protocol attempts by increasing the value of PP 18 or PP 19 (PP19 is only available on v1.4 or newer ICs).
 Some experimentation may be required but you are adding delay, so will not do any harm.

-From a terminal program, simply enter the following commands:
+From a terminal program, you might try the following commands:

 Is it possible to use the ELM327 with CAN that is not OBDII?